PINTO0309/tflite2tensorflow/README.md

   --disable_experimental_new_quantizer
                         Disable MLIRs new quantization feature during INT8 quantization in TensorFlowLite.
+  --optimizing_barracuda
+                      Generates ONNX by replacing Barracuda unsupported layers with standard layers.
+For example, GatherND.
   --locationids_of_the_terminating_output
                         A comma-separated list of LocationIDs to be used as output layers. e.g. --locationids_of_the_terminating_output 100,201,560